Bagging a sub 4 hour marathon is all about getting that 4 hour marathon pace right.

 By mapping everything out at the start of your training, you are giving your schedule some structure, allowing gradual increases in mileage and pace.

-Here’s the different types of training I recommend, and have included in the downloadable training plan:
+Alongside a rest day or two, here are the different types of training I recommend and have included in the downloadable training plan.

 These runs allow you to very gradually build up your maximum mileage.
-You’ll notice that in my supplied training plan, the longest run is 21 miles or around 33km.
+In my training plan, you’ll notice that the longest run is 19 miles or around 30km.

 This means that during your marathon, the final stretch will be uncharted territory.